-In order to complete the admission process, applicants are required to complete an interview with a member of the nursing faculty.
+In order to complete the admission process, applicants may be required to complete an interview with a college representative.

 High school applicants are strongly encouraged to complete four years of science and math coursework at the Regents level where applicable.